A Cassandra (and Sethos) story the Potter-verse.

 "We generally don't" he answered and put down the bags he held in his left hand.
 He clenched and unclenched it a few times to get rid of the cramps and squinted up at the aggravated clouds past his umbrella.

 "Does it hurt you?"
 He peered down at his granddaughter who had her concerned gaze fixed on his dark face.
-There was something there that shook her otherwise so calm child brain.
-The darkness in him begged for a shadowy corner to furl up in to rest.
-Moreover, he had to think of a way to break apart that awful look of worry on her beautiful face.
+There was something there that seemed to worry her otherwise so calm child brain.
+The darkness that lived in him begged for a shadowy corner to furl up in.
+To get some rest.
+Sethos' wondered if that was what see saw.

 "Tell me Cassandra... do you like ice cream?"

 "Our next stop" he pointed out.
 "You'll need an owl where you're going."
-Cassandra stared in disbelief at him as they pushed their way through the throng of people, all seeming to be going somewhere in particular.
+Cassandra stared in disbelief at him as they pushed their way through the throng of people, all seeming to be going somewhere in particular but in a serpentine fashion.
 Cassandra almost got caught in a beard on the way.
-The small boutique was dark and dust performed ballet twirls in the air rushing in from the door as the two entered.
-Not only that but then came the trouble of choosing just one owl out of the many sitting perched among the ceiling bars high above her.
+The small boutique was dark and dust performed ballet twirls in the air rushing in from the door as the two customers entered.
+Not only that but then came the trouble of choosing just one owl out of the many sitting perched among the ceiling bars high above their heads.
 She finally settled on a Pharaoh Eagle-Owl that stared extra suspiciously at her.
 After Sethos had stubbornly insisted on paying for the owl and give it to her as a gift they stepped out in the now gloomy afternoon.
 There was a low disgruntled hoot from under the sheet that hung over the bird cage as soon as they re-entered the dampness outside.
 Cassandra giggled and peeled the sheet away a little to get a glimpse of her new feathery friend.

 "What are you going to call him?" asked Sethos curiously.